-Item No.: 143-1007+R0509 Date of Meeting: May 28-29, 2009 Institution: The University of Monta na - Missoula Program Title: Change name to College School of Education) e of Education and Hur man Sciences (from the
+Item No.: 143-1007+R0509 Date of Meeting: May 28-29, 2009 Institution: The University of Montana - Missoula Program Title: Change name to College of Education and Human Sciences (from the School of Education)

-Com missio ext reg ner's desig gular meeti those that may be approved by the Commissioner of Higher Education or the inee.
-The approval of such proposals will be conveyed to the Board of Regents at ng of the board.
-The institution must file the request with the Office of the iner Education by means of a memo to the Deputy Commissioner. t ypically chand (c) the ion requested (check all that apply): Level I proposals include campus initiatives aracterized by (a) minimal costs; (b) clear adherence to approved campus mission; absence of significant programmatic impact on other institutions within the Montana System and Community Colleges.
-1. Re-titling existing academic unit, majors, minors, options and certificates; (e.g. from B.S. in Mechanized Agriculture to B.S. in Agricultural Operations Technology); 2.
-Eliminating existing majors, minors, options and certificates via a Program Termination Checklist; 3.
-Adding new minors or certificates where there is a major; 4.
-Adding new minors or certificates where there is an option in a major; 5.
-Departmental mergers and name changes; 6.
-Program revisions; and 7.
-Distance delivery of previously authorized degree programs. it C chief acade tems for in or designee Level II documentation: With Level II documentation circulated to all campus emic officers in advance, the Commissioner or designee may propose additional clusion in the Level I process.
-For these items to move forward, the Commissioner emust reach consensus with the chief academic officers.
-When consensus is not the Commissioner or designee will move the item to the Level II review process.
-1. 2.
-Options within an existing major or degree; Eliminating organizational units within larger institutions such as departments, divisions and colleges or schools with the exception of the five Colleges of Technology where changes require Board action; Ш 3.
-Consolidating existing programs and/or degrees. c p r Science De documenta public secto egular Boa provision w r Certificate or A.A.S. degree programs: Certificate or Associate of Applied agree Programs may be submitted as Level I proposals, with memo and backup tion, when they are offered in cooperation with and/or at the request of private or or partners and the decision point to offer the program is not consistent with the ard of Regents program approval process.
-Level I approval for programs under this ill be limited to two years.
-Continuation of a program beyond the two years will normal program approval process as Level II Proposals.
+Level I proposals are those that may be approved by the Commissioner of Higher Education or the Commissioner's designee.
+The approval of such proposals will be conveyed to the Board of Regents at the next regular meeting of the board.
+The institution must file the request with the Office of the Commissioner of Higher Education by means of a memo to the Deputy Commissioner.

+Com mmissioner of Higher Ed ducation by means of a memo to the Deputy Commissioner. typically charact and (c) the abse equested (check all that apply): Level I proposals include campus initiatives erized by (a) minimal costs; (b) clear adherence to approved campus mission; nce of significant programmatic impact on other institutions within the Montanam and Community Colleges. fro -titling existing academic unit, majors, minors, options and certificates; (e.g. m B.S. in Mechanized Agriculture to B.S. in Agricultural Operations chnology); 2.
+Eli minating existing majors, minors, options and certificates via a Program rmination Checklist; ☐ 3.
+Acc ☐ 4.
+Acc ☐ 5.
+Dec ☐ 6.
+Pr Iding new minors or certificates where there is a major; Iding new minors or certificates where there is an option in a major; Epartmental mergers and name changes; Epartmental mergers and name changes; Estance delivery of previously authorized degree programs.
+B. Level I with Level items for inclusion or designee mus rel II documentation: With Level II documentation circulated to all campus officers in advance, the Commissioner or designee may propose additional on in the Level I process.
+For these items to move forward, the Commissioner of treach consensus with the chief academic officers.
+When consensus is not ommissioner or designee will move the item to the Level II review process. ☐ 2.
+Eli div Te otions within an existing major or degree; minating organizational units within larger institutions such as departments, isions and colleges or schools with the exception of the five Colleges of chnology where changes require Board action; onsolidating existing programs and/or degrees.
+Science Degree documentation, public sector par regular Board of provision will be Programs may be submitted as Level I proposals, with memo and backup when they are offered in cooperation with and/or at the request of private or tners and the decision point to offer the program is not consistent with the Regents program approval process.
+Level I approval for programs under this limited to two years.
+Continuation of a program beyond the two years will al program approval process as Level II Proposals.
 All other Certificate or Associate Degree programs may be meetings.
 All campuses agree to insure that all other campuses receive program information well in advance of submission.